lineville/tennis-stats/README.md

 # USTA Ranking Web Scraper

-Utility to scrape the USTA rankings page to get a player's current ranking
+Tool to scrape the USTA rankings page to get a player's current ranking and send scheduled email updates when new rankings are posted

 ## Prerequisites